E-commerce which Solution and how ?

 - PostFinance Professional

-TWINT is an Ap with many functions.
-It’s a touch digital cash service that belongs to the biggest Swiss Banks and to SIX Payment Services.
-It belongs to the With TWINT, you can transfer money in real time, easily from smartphone to smartphone.
-You can also request and receive money from friends and family.
+TWINT is a touch digital cash service that belongs to the biggest Swiss Banks and to SIX Payment Services.
+With TWINT, you can transfer money in real time, easily from smartphone to smartphone.